jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 3. 03_wine_quality_pred.py

     This script takes cleaned red wine quality data set, splits the data set into a train(80%) and a test(20%) set, and fits the train set into a decision tree model and calculates the prediction accuracy on the test set.
-Also, it performs a 5-fold cross-validation to find the best hyper-parameter and presents importance of each feature used in this model.
+Also, it performs a 5-fold cross-validation to find the best hyper-parameter and presents the importance of each feature used in this model.

     Input: